Stop throwing your money in the garbage bin. You can save money in Israel. 20 tips to beat the shrinking wallet syndrome.

 Get rid of all unnecessary subscriptions.
 Do you really need that annual subscription to a magazine from abroad at $10 – $15 an issue?
-Read news online for free and if you are still want a printed newspaper, free ones are handed out on street corners.
+Read news online for free and if you are still want a printed newspaper, free Hebrew editions are handed out on street corners.

 Gym, kick-boxing or the country club your signed up for and never use.
 These “chugim’ could be costing you 200 or 300 NIS a month.
 Cancel and ask for a refund.
 Limit you kids to the number of chugim and after school activities they can participate in.

 - Israel cost of living.
 Plan your Aliyah budget